-- Traditional LEDs are formed using inorganic semiconductor materials including aluminum, gallium, silicon, indium, and zinc that produce a different color based on the type of material used: aluminum gallium phosphide produces green color, while aluminum gallium nitride, and aluminum gallium arsenide producing ultraviolet and red light respectively.
+- Traditional LEDs are formed using inorganic semiconductor materials including aluminum, gallium, silicon, indium, and zinc that produce a different color based on the type of material used: aluminum gallium phosphide produces green color, while aluminum gallium nitride and aluminum gallium arsenide produce ultraviolet and red light respectively.

-The LED never fails to satisfy the power consumption needs of a regular user, however, the use of this tiny component in high temperature and pressure environment can make it highly vulnerable.
-Taking this point into consideration, some LEDs incorporate heat sink on their interface, that prevents them from overheating and makes them an appropriate pick in the conditions where high temperature is a major concern.
+The LED never fails to satisfy the power consumption needs of a regular user, however, the use of this tiny component in a high temperature and pressure environment can make it highly vulnerable.
+Taking this point into consideration, some LEDs incorporate a heat sink on their interface, which prevents them from overheating and makes them an appropriate pick in conditions where high temperature is a major concern.

-- A very high temperature can make heat sink stop working and put your LED in a total stall.
+- A very high temperature can make the heat sink stopped working and put your LED in a total stall.
 Before you aim to use LED for your relevant project, make sure the temperature ratings match and resonate with the LED you are using.

 Types of LEDs